gethynellis/Power-BI-Admin-/Labs/Module-1-Governance-and-Governance-Strategies.md

 3. How experienced are your developers?

+4. Do you have any citizen developers?
+What is the ratio?

 4. What kind of security requirements do you have?

 5. How much do you need to audit?